Sanctioning Guidelines

 Warning

-Educational Sanctions (Know Your Limit, BASICS, Marijuana Program or Counseling Assessment, Written, Video or Audio Reflection, Follow Up Meeting or Conversations about Goal Setting and Planning, Research Project, Amends with Impacted Parties including a written or in person apology and meeting)
+Educational Sanctions (Online alcohol or marijuana module, BASICS, Counseling Assessment, Written, Video or Audio Reflection, Follow Up Meeting or Conversations about Goal Setting and Planning, Research Project, Amends with Impacted Parties including a written or in person apology and meeting)

 Coach Notification